mix-go/mix/src/xutil/xhttp/README.md

 ## Debug Log

-By configuring `DebugFunc`, you can use any logging library to print SQL information here.
+By configuring `DebugFunc`, you can use any logging library to print log information here.

 - Global configuration